-Professional Services ensures the appropriate data is collected for accreditation audits.
+Professional Services ensures the appropriate data is collected accreditation audits.
 This branch also Sheriff's coordinates the Office community relations programs, such as child safety seat inspections and the child identification program.
-The Financial Services Branch manages the agency's warehouse, which is responsible for equipment and supplies for both inmates and staff.
+Financial Services Branch manages the warehouse, which agency's responsible for equipment and supplies for both inmates and staff.

 Included in the Administrative Services Division is the salary supplement paid by the County for 27 magistrates.
 Magistrates are state employees and are not part of the organizational structure of the Sheriff's Office.
+The Office of the Sheriff supports the following County Vision Elements: